RodneyShag/Recording/readme.md

     - __need a power source to make sound__ - either a battery, or power from a mixer (labeled "phantom power")
     - __use a diaphragm and 2 electrical plates to make sound__ - Built into condenser microphones are 2 electrically charged plates (which need battery or mixer power).
 The microphone’s diaphragm movements result in fluctuations in the electrical charge between the plates.
 This creates an electrical signal which is sent to the mixer.
     - __are able to pick up finer nuances in sound__ as compared to dynamic microphones.
+    - __size of internal diaphragm__ - a large diaphragm captures low frequencies better.
+A small diaphragm captures high frequencies better.
 - __Use a [pop filter](images/pop_filter.jpg)__ to prevent plosive consonants such as `p` and `b` from pushing too much air into the mic.
 The pop filter also prevents a singer from getting too close to a microphone.
 - __[Microphone shock mounts](https://youtu.be/n3P15ggj0Jc?si=aI3g7Ms8zumofFAZ)__ are used to prevent your microphone from unwanted vibrations (such as accidentally kicking the mic stand).
 Some microphones have some of this capability built in.
 Some condenser microphones also come with a free shock mount.
 - __Controlling singer's dynamics__ - can tell singer to "sing like you're literally singing into somebody's ear".
 This helps prevent the singer from getting too loud on high notes.
 - __Singer distance from mic__
   - 6-8 inches desired.
 Closer is okay for more intimate performances.
 Maximum of 12 inches away to prevent adding too much room reverb.
   - __Proximity Effect__ is the build-up of bass frequencies when the sound source (example: singer) is too close to a directional microphone.
+- __Use 'punch-ins' to fix wrong notes__.
+This is how wrong notes were fixed before _Autotune_.
+Works on both vocals and instruments.
+Instead of just singing the 1 wrong note again, sing a sentence or two, and save the corrected note you need.
+It should feel and sound more natural when sung in context, and should sound better than an autotuned note.

 ### Electro-Acoustic Guitar